tylerlrhodes/blog2/content/posts/book-review-1-page-marketing-plan.md

 entrepreneurs to up their marketing game with a simple strategic and tactical vision for making more money through marketing.

-Dib's one sentence summary of the book given in the introduction is, "the fastest path to money."
-And he does lay it out in slightly north of 200 pages in this paperback which outlines the why and how of marketing for an entrepreneur.
+Dib's one sentence summary of the book, given in the introduction, is:
+*"the fastest path to money."* And this is what he lays out in slightly north of 200 pages in this paperback which outlines the why and how of marketing for an entrepreneur.
 Or at least according to him this is the fastest path.
 I'm assuming bank robbery is not an acceptable method to compare here.
 I'll go ahead and rule out counterfeit money too.
 Hey, that's a bunch of Monopoly money!

 In all seriousness despite not having a small business, I do have aspirations of writing a few E-Books and making an extra dollar on this